Hawaii: Politics

 Since gaining statehood and participating in its first election in 1960, Hawaii has supported Democrats in all but two presidential elections: 1972 and 1984, both of which were landslide reelection victories for Republicans Richard Nixon and Ronald Reagan respectively.
 In Hawaii's statehood tenure, only Minnesota has supported Republican candidates fewer times in presidential elections.
-The 2016 Cook Partisan Voting Index ranks Hawaii as the most heavily Democratic state in the nation.
+The 2022 Cook Partisan Voting Index ranks Hawaii as the third-most heavily Democratic state in the nation.

 Hawaii has not elected a Republican to represent the state in the U.S. Senate since Hiram Fong in 1970; since 1977, both of the state's U.S. Senators have been Democrats.

 In 2004, John Kerry won the state's four electoral votes by a margin of nine percentage points with 54% of the vote.
 Every county supported the Democratic candidate.
 In 1964, favorite son candidate senator Hiram Fong of Hawaii sought the Republican presidential nomination, while Patsy Mink ran in the Oregon primary in 1972.

 Honolulu-born Barack Obama, then serving as a United States senator from Illinois, was elected the 44th president of the United States on November 4, 2008, and was re-elected for a second term on November 6, 2012.
 Obama had won the Hawaii Democratic caucus on February 19, 2008, with 76% of the vote.
 He was the third Hawaii-born candidate to seek the nomination of a major party, the first presidential nominee and first president from Hawaii.

 In a 2020 study, Hawaii was ranked as the 6th easiest state for citizens to vote in.